ryanleh/scryp/README.md

 # Simple Crypto
-###### A simple AES file encryptor/decryptor with PyCrypto
+###### A simple AES file encryptor/decrypt

-All of the free file encryptors I found online either were way too feature-packed or didn't handle encrypting multiple files well so I decided to make my own.
+A pet project to gain experience using cryptographic libraries in Python and Rust.

 DISCLAIMER: Use at your own risk.
 While I have tried to follow best practices, this program has not been thouroughly tested to be secure